JoeyBL8/ecocadia/GAME_RULES.md

 - Ordinary: Creatures that represent humanoid ordinary tasks
 - Fighter: Creatures that represent humanoid beings with a fighting related role
 - Monster: Creatues that represent generic monsters, often from mythical lore
-- Bug: Creatures that represent insect-like monsters
+- Bug: Creatures that represent insect-like beings
-- Machine: Creatures that represent physical hardware related monsters
+- Machine: Creatures that represent physical hardware related creatures
 - Alien: Creatures with a link to outer space
 - Undead: Creatures that have lore that cause them to have "risen from the dead"
 - Demon: "Evil" creatures that are linked to somewhat religious or aetherial lore.